 The OpenAMP framework provides software components that enable development of software applications for Asymmetric Multiprocessing (AMP) systems.
 The framework provides key capabilities such as Life Cycle Management, and Inter Processor Communication capabilities and Provides a stand alone library usable with zephyr environments Life Cycle Management (LCM) in OpenAMP is provided by the remoteproc component.
 Remoteproc APIs allow software applications running on the master processor to manage the life cycle of a remote processor and its software context while IPC(Inter Process Communication) a mechanism that allows processes to communicate with each other and synchronize their actions.
-The communication between these processes can be seen as a method of co-operation between them.
-Processes can communicate with each other through both: Shared Memory and Message passing
+The communicate with each other through both: Shared Memory and Message passing